MintonGroup/swiftest/docs/getting-started-guide/index.rst

    brew install coreutils

-.. note:: Testing has revealed a bug that occurs when using gfortran-15, and therefore gfortran-14 is the highest version we support at this time.
-You can install it explicitly using homebrew by running ``brew install gcc@14``

 Then install the following dependencies by running the following command from the command line

 We provide a script that can be used to set environment variables prior to building the dependencies called ``set_environment.sh``.